 Roo has a cow's milk protein allergy (CMPA) so we have just started a cows milk free diet.
 I've opted to use boiled water and oat milk in his Weetabix and he seems to approve!

 If you have any known allergies within the family it is best to avoid those foods initially and seek further advice from your GP on how to introduce them safely.

 Over time the way we have introduce solids to our babies has evolved.
 Ancient Hebrews waited until a child had all their teeth around 3 years old before introducing solids but a 1953 weaning schedule advises cereals to be fed twice a day at 2-3 days of age!

-Broccoli is my personal favorite first food, way over cooked and a piece with a a nice stalk to hold.
+Broccoli is my personal favourite first food, way over cooked and a piece with a a nice stalk to hold.
 Your baby only needs small portions so just one or two things to look at and try is ample at first.
 Most of the food will end up on the floor but try not to react or worry and just let your little one enjoy.
-Never put food pieces into your babies mouth.
-Larger finger shaped pieces are easier for them to hold and maneuver initially, we love to suck and smoosh toast!
+Never put food pieces into your baby's mouth.
+Larger finger shaped pieces are easier for them to hold and manoeuvre initially, we love to suck and smoosh toast!